christineymshen/christineymshen.github.io/_posts/2020-12-09-Efficient_R.markdown

 But I assume this only works when you only have a few columns, you won't want to enumerate all the columns.
 In any case, the best I've found for now is again from `matrixStats` package, `rowAnys` and `rowAlls`.
 I really like this package :)

 However, to calculate product across columns/ by row, so far I'm still sticking to `a[,1] * a[,2]`.
 The `matrixStats` version `rowProds` is quite slow compared to this.
-Maybe it's got some other functionalities...
+Maybe it's intended for some other more complicated scenarios.

 6.Matrix initialization

-Usually I need to initialize a matrix of the size that is same as one input variable within a function.
+Usually I need to initialize a matrix of the size that is same as one of the input variables in a function.
 A few things to note here:

   - if I really need to get the dimension from the input variable, `dim(M)[1]` is faster than `nrow(M)`.
 But if M is a vector, nothing beats `length(M)`
-  - if I just want to initialize a matrix that's the same size in order to store results later (presumably I'd want to do this because later I need to use subset on this variable, otherwise I won't need to particularly initializ a variable), it's faster to use `res <- M * 0` rather than `res <- matrix(0, dim(M)[1], dim(M)[2])`
+  - if I just want to initialize a matrix that's the same size in order to store results later (presumably I'd want to do this because later I need to do subsetting on this variable, otherwise I won't need to particularly initializ a variable), it's faster to use `res <- M * 0` rather than `res <- matrix(0, dim(M)[1], dim(M)[2])`

-These things don't matter much if you only need to do it once, but it's noticeable if you are calling this funtion a gazillion times in your run (I almost feel I'm oblidged to add a reference here on using the word *gazillion*).
+These things don't matter much if you only need to do it once, but they have noticeabl impact on runtime if you are calling a particular funtion a gazillion times in your run (I almost feel I'm oblidged to add a reference here on using the word *gazillion*).

 7.Maximum across columns/ by row

-I started using `mapply(max,vec_a, vec_b)`.
+I started by using `mapply(max,vec_a, vec_b)`.
 It's sooooo painfully slow.
 An alternative is the very basic `pmax` funtion from base R. Another alternative is `Pmax` function from the `Rfast` package.
 It seems that `Pmax` is marginally faster compared to `pmax`.
 But so far this is the only function I might want to use in `Rfast`, so I decided not to use it for now since once loaded, it masks a few other functions in other commonly used packages and this behaviour makes me very uncomfortable.

 8.`&&` vs `&`